 What is most frustrating is that all of these outcomes were completely predictable.
 As any economist will tell you, it’s the incentive structure, people!
 Nobody publishes in JASNH because the rewards for publishing in high-impact journals are larger.
 Nobody puts their failed replications on Psych File Drawer or comments on PLoS ONE because online archive posts can’t be put on CVs.
 And no journal wants to impose burdensome regulations on scientists when the scientists could submit their papers elsewhere.
 Even if the journals did manage to impose the regulations, wouldn’t it be better if the career incentives of scientists were aligned with the interests of good science?
 Wouldn’t a more sensible incentive structure make the list of regulations unnecessary?

 This is where the funding agencies need to come in.
 Or, more to the point, where we as scientists need to ask the funding agencies to come in.
 Granting agencies should reward scientists who publish in journals that have acceptance criteria that are aligned with good science.
 In particular, the agencies should favor journals that devote special sections to replications, including failures to replicate.
 More directly, the agencies should devote more grant money to submissions that specifically propose replications.
-Moreover — and this is a fairly radical step that many good scientists I know would disagree with — I would like to see some preference given to fully “outcome-unbiased” journals that make decisions based on the quality of the experimental design and the importance of the scientific question, not the outcome of the experiment.
+And finally, I would like to see some preference given to fully “outcome-unbiased” journals that make decisions based on the quality of the experimental design and the importance of the scientific question, not the outcome of the experiment.
 This type of policy naturally eliminates the temptation to manipulate data towards desired outcomes.